Full Blood Count (FBC)

 - White blood cell (WBC) count is a count of the actual number of white blood cells per volume of blood.
 Both increases and decreases can be significant.

 - White blood cell differential: looks at the types of white blood cells present.
 There are five different types of white blood cells, each with its own function in protecting us from infection.
-The differential classifies a person's white blood cells into each type: neutrophils (also known as PMNs), lymphocytes, monocytes, eosinophils, and basophils.
+The differential classifies a person's white blood cells into each type: neutrophils, lymphocytes, monocytes, eosinophils, and basophils.

 - Red blood cell (RBC) count: is a count of the actual number of red blood cells per volume of blood.
 Both increases and decreases can point to abnormal conditions.